 canyons, and what was the low points are now the tall finger

-Going back to the original photo, of the north wall of Pueblo
+Going back to the photo of the north wall of Pueblo Canyon, one

-Canyon, one can easily imagine the gentler slope showing the
+can easily imagine the gentler slope showing the outline of the

-Toledo tephra.
-The sediments might well have been unusually wet.
+sediments might well have been unusually wet.
+The deposit of

-The deposit of Tshirege Member, Bandelier Tuff, on top would have
+Tshirege Member, Bandelier Tuff, on top would have vaporized the

-vaporized the water, account for what look like vapor phase
+water, account for what look like vapor phase pipes in the

 Here's another shot of the base of the Tshirege Member, where the Guaje Pumice and Cerro Toledo Formation have been deeply eroded.